Grim's web corner

 • John Vlissides

-2. Functional programming with bananas, lenses, envelopes and barbed wire1991
+2. Functional programming with bananas, lenses, envelopes and barbed wire

 • Erik Meijer